 If you’re not making at least $250,000 per year it’s just not worth it.
 Let’s back up a little bit and put everything into perspective.
-You like almost every other Fitness Pro on this Earth has had to go through a slow down, slump or change of venue that created a reason for you to wish, wonder and dream about getting new leads through the door of your studio.
+You, like almost every other Fitness Pro on this Earth, has had to go through a slow down, slump or change of venue.
+That change created a reason for you to wish, wonder and dream about getting new leads through the door of your studio.

-The challenge you may be facing is that you heard someone screaming from the “Conference” pulpit… someone like Perry Marshall, telling you stories of the millions of dollars he’s made, Mike Geary’s made and a host of others that are Multimillionaires because of Google Pay-per-click.
+The challenge you may be facing is that you heard someone screaming from the “Conference” pulpit.
+Someone like Perry Marshall, telling you stories of the millions of dollars he’s and Mike Geary have made.
+A host of others are also claiming to be Multimillionaires because of Google Pay-per-click.
 You listened and now you are hooked… you want those millions too.

 Your clients may have left through attrition in one big swoop and you need to fill the gap… you may have moved or opened a new facility and need to fill your facility with clients in order to make sure your new facility doesn’t break you.

-You believe because of that ever present screaming in your head from great marketers, that pay per click marketing will be able to get new clients through the doorway… it’s not that easy.
+You believe in that ever present screaming in your head.
+Great marketers saying that pay per click marketing will be able to get new clients through the doorway.
+It’s not that easy.

-Here’s the problem with that thought process – you see, when you spend money on pay per click marketing, here’s what’s needs to happen; you need at least 100 people coming over to your website before one or two of them either e-mails you or calls you, if you’re lucky and that is if you’ve done all the work, keyword research and have an unbelievable message.
+Here’s the problem with that thought process; When you spend money on pay per click marketing, here’s what’s needs to happen.
+First, you need at least 100 people coming over to your website before one or two of them either e-mails you or calls you.
+Then, if you’re lucky, and that is if you’ve done all the work, keyword research and have an unbelievable message you can start earning.

 For example, right now an ad on Google pay per click costs between $2 to $3 per click.
-That’s right, if someone clicks an ad, you will have to pay $2-3 – it doesn’t mean they’re going to take action with you.
-So you’re spending $400-500 to get people to come to your website and, knowing the odds, you’ll get one person… maybe… opting into your e-mail list.
+That’s right, if someone clicks an ad, you will have to pay $2-3.
+That doesn’t mean they’re going to take action with you.
+So you’re spending $400-500 to get people to come to your website.
+Knowing the odds, you’ll get one person… maybe… opting into your e-mail list.
 Now you’re going to need 30, 40, 50, 100 people in your e-mail list before you even think about converting them into clients.

 Marketing can and does become a full time job – you need to know what makes sense, you’ve got to understand your specific market, and then here’s the big finally… you’ve got to know how to convert them into customers.

-Unless you have the skills, time and patience to pursue this form of marketing I would stick with the attraction getting, results marketing such as, creating a community on Facebook or other social media sites like Twitter, Instagram and Linkedin.
-Push out as much content for people to connect with you and funnel them to your website to capture them as leads.
+Unless you have the skills, time and patience to pursue this form of marketing I would stick with the basics.
+Go with attraction getting results marketing.
+Create a community on Facebook or other social media sites like Twitter, Instagram and Linkedin.
+Push out as much content for people to connect with you as possible.
+Then funnel them to your website to capture them as leads.
 The more people you chat with, engage and socialize with the more people will want to know what you do and be part of what you are doing.